dequelabs/axe-core/doc/frame-messenger.md

 ## axe.frameMessenger({ post })

 `post` is a function that dictates how axe-core communicates with frames.
-It is passed three arguments: `frameWindow`, which is the frames `contentWindow`, the `data` object, and an optional `replyHandler` that is called when responses are received.
+It is passed three arguments: `frameWindow`, which is the frames `contentWindow`, the `data` object, and a `replyHandler` that must be called when responses are received.

 **note**: Currently, axe-core will only call `replyHandler` once, so promises can also be used here.
 This may change in the future, so it is preferable to make it possible for `replyHandler` to be called multiple times.